You-Gao/Blog/_life/2024-08-15-learning-forwards-and-backwards.md

 ## Citations

 Kolb, David A..
-“Experiential Learning: Experience as the Source of Learning and Development.� (1983).
+“Experiential Learning: Experience as the Source of Learning and Development.
+(1983).

 <br/>
 ---